Frequently asked questions

 When you believe your project has reached its halfway point, you must submit a report on the status of the project.
 The status report form can be found in the applicant portal.

 When you log into your user account, you will find a blue box next to the grant in question with the text “Requisition”.
 Click on the box to proceed.

 After the project

 What are the accounting requirements?

 We want to see a final overview of income and expenses.
-You must include the entire grant from Nordic Culture Point even if the remaining share has not been paid yet.
-If, for example, you have used our budgetary appendix you can add an extra column with actual amounts.
+You must include the entirety of Nordic Culture Point’s funding even if the remaining instalment has yet to be paid.
+If, for example, you have used our budget appendix you can add an extra column with actual amounts.

-For grants above EUR 30,000, the accounts should be attested by a qualified/authorised public accountant.
+For funding exceeding 30,000 euro, the accounts should be certified by a qualified/authorised public accountant.
 The accounting requirements can be found here.

-How long will it take for me to receive my money after submitting the report?
+How long will it take to receive the final instalment once I submit the final report?